🔥 Join our free SvelteKit Workshop on June 28 - only 9 seats remaining ! 💨 Save Your Spot!

 Why does the "document is not defined" error occur?

 By default, SvelteKit will render your components on the server.
-On subsequent requests, the components will be rendered in the browser using hydration.
+The components will be rendered in the browser using hydration on subsequent requests.
 That means that at some point in the component lifecycle, particular browser-specific objects like document document will not be available .

 So in this example, we are trying to access the document object inside a script tag: